Sample-optimal single-copy quantum state tomography with shallow-depth measurements: SAMPLE COMPLEXITY ANALYSES

-\end{proof} For rank-$r$ state, the known lower bound is $\Omega(dr^2/\epsilon^2)$ in single-copy, nonadaptive measurements \cite{Lowe2025lower}.
+For a rank-$r$ state, the known lower bound is $\Omega(dr^2/\epsilon^2)$ in single-copy measurements \cite{Lowe2025lower, scharnhorst2025optimal}.
 Therefore, our upper bound yields near-optimal sample complexity for QST of rank-$r$ states.
-Theorem 1 establishes that an overlap of exactly $\log(n)$ qubits between consecutive blocks is sufficient, which corresponds to choosing $k=2\log(n)$.
+Theorem~\ref{thm1:rankr} establishes that an overlap of $\log(n)$ qubits between consecutive blocks is sufficient, which corresponds to choosing $k=2\log(n)$.

-In the above proof, we employed periodic boundary conditions (PBCs) for simplicity, whereas in most hardware settings open boundary conditions (OBCs) are more appropriate.
-We can show that even under OBCs, one still recovers a near-optimal sample complexity [see Appendix~\ref{appx:obc}].
+For an explicit density-matrix or Pauli transfer matrix (PTM) representation, the classical post-processing time is $\widetilde{O}(d^2r^2/\epsilon^2)$ with memory $O(d^2)$, using the naturally available measurement data format [Appendix~\ref{appx:run_time}].
+Here, $\widetilde{O}$ suppresses polylogarithmic factors in $d$, $r$, and $1/\epsilon$.

+The proof above uses periodic boundary conditions (PBCs) for simplicity.
+The same transfer-matrix argument extends to open boundary conditions (OBCs), changing the sample complexity by at most a constant factor.
+More generally, if the circuit decomposes into $\ell$ disconnected regions, the sample complexity acquires at most an additional factor of $2^\ell$.
+Hence, for $\ell=\mathcal O(1)$, the rank-$r$ protocol retains the same near-optimal scaling as in the PBC case, without requiring the measurement ensemble to form an $n$-qubit approximate unitary design [see Appendix~\ref{appx:obc}].

-In the worst case where the quantum state has full rank, we show that sample-optimal QST can be achieved using structurally simpler measurement circuits than those used in Theorem~\ref{thm1:rankr}. \begin{theorem} [\textit{Full rank}] If the quantum state $\rho$ has rank $d$, then using the measurement circuit of Fig.~2(a) with depth ${\cal O}(\log n)$, one can perform $(\epsilon, \delta)$-QST provided the number of samples satisfies $T = {\cal O}(d^3/\epsilon^2)$. \end{theorem} \begin{proof} We use an unbiased estimator different from Theorem~\ref{thm1:rankr}.
-The unitary ensemble used here is constructed by selecting mutually unbiased bases within each block, so the total number of unitaries is given by $(2^k+1)^{n/k}$.
-We further assume that for each basis we perform $M$ repetitions of measurements.
-Therefore, we make use of a total of $T = M(2^k+1)^{n/k}$ samples.
+In the worst case where the quantum state has full rank, we show that sample-optimal QST can be achieved using structurally simpler measurement circuits than those used in Theorem~\ref{thm1:rankr}. \begin{theorem} [\textit{Full rank}] If the quantum state $\rho$ has rank $d$, then using the measurement circuit of Fig.~\ref{fig2}(a) with depth ${\cal O}(\log n)$, one can perform $(\epsilon, \delta)$-QST provided the number of samples satisfies $T = {\cal O}(d^3\log(1/\delta)/\epsilon^2)$. \end{theorem} \begin{proof}[Proof sketch] The unitary ensemble used here is constructed by selecting mutually unbiased bases within each block [Fig.~\ref{fig2}(a)], so it contains $N_U=(2^k+1)^{n/k}$ unitary settings.
+For each setting, we perform $N_S$ repetitions, so that the total number of samples is $T=N_S N_U=N_S(2^k+1)^{n/k}$.